 Do you live an area that offers curbside grocery pickup?
-My area (Southern Utah) started offering this service about eighteen months ago and I jumped in pretty quickly!
+My area (Southern Utah) started offering this service a couple years ago and I jumped in pretty quickly!
 I have an extremely bouncy/impulsive five year-old daughter.
-Ever since she could walk, I have avoided taking her to places that have shelves with items within reach. 🙂 I have learned a lot from my many grocery orders and from the three different stores I shop at.
+So, ever since she could walk, I have avoided taking her to places that have items on shelves, ya know? 🙂 I have learned a lot from my many grocery orders from the three different stores I shop at.
 I thought I’d compile all the info into one place.
 If you’ve been dying to try it, but not sure where to start, this post should help!

 - Download the store’s app on your smartphone.

 - Choose a pick-up time. (usually 4 or more hours out)

 - Fill your shopping cart with your items and check out!